 Next, we are going to stop at the Rathaus (or the town’s municipal building).
 Today you might be lucky to see a bride coming out (since all weddings in Bavaria are civil first) but if not, just take a few minutes to do a 360 of this platz.

-In this square you’ll also find the TI (Tourist Information) office.
+In this square, you’ll also find the TI (Tourist Information) office where they also do several Regensburg tours.
 This gorgeous building actually used to be a festival hall.
 See that that balcony?
 That’s where the Emperor used to speak out to the common people below.

 In the corner, of the Rathaus, you’ll see an elaborate looking door.
 Notice the measurements hanging on the outside?
 Before money was used for trading, goods were bartered.
 This is Regensburg’s own official measurement for a “shoe” (IE: A footlong) that would help people measure their goods.
 (Fun fact: this measurement could be different in every town!)